Sold for 1 million painting “Mona Lisa Torera”, by the Spanish Domingo Zapata

 Zapata has recently been described by the New York Post as “the new Andy Warhol.”

-The event, which concluded with a performance by British artist of Kosovar Albanian origin, Dua Lipa, was designed to raise funds for UNICEF’s work in “caring for and protecting the neediest children around the world.”
-EFE
+The event, which concluded with a performance by British artist of Kosovar-Albanian origin, Dua Lipa, was designed to raise funds for UNICEF’s work in “caring for and protecting the neediest children around the world”.